tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/forest-plot-generation-r.md

 ## Overview

+The **goal** of this **building block** is to provide a guide to create basic forest plots, compare the results of different studies, and assess the significance of their pooled effects.

 `Forest plots` are a visual representation that summarises findings from various scientific studies that investigate a common research question.
 They find significant application in the field of `meta-analysis`, a type of statistical analysis that combines and examines results from a number of independent studies.
 More practically, forest plots identify a statistic that is common to such set of studies and report the various instances of that statistic.
-This, in turn, allows to compare the different results and the significance of the overall pooled summary effect. <br/>
+This, in turn, allows to compare the different results and the significance of the overall pooled summary effect.
 <br/>

 Among the **benefits** of forest plots, we find:

-* clear and concise `visual representation` of results;
+* clear and concise `visual` `representation` of results;
-* `effect size` and `confidence interval` comparison across different studies;
+* `effect` `size` and `confidence` `interval` comparison across different studies;
 * overall, useful tool to evaluate the consistency and strength of evidence, identify potential sources of bias, and make informed judgments about the effect of interventions or exposures.